internetstandards/toolbox-wiki/DKIM-how-to.md

 # No valid author signature and domain not in DNS
 ```

-This means that incoming e-mail is instantly classificied as spam if there is not a valid signature in its header and:
+This means that incoming e-mail is instantly classificied as spam if there is not a valid DKIM signature in the mail header and:
 * the sending domain's DKIM ADSP record states that all e-mail should be signed and all unsigned mails should be discarded (DISCARD).
 * the sending domain's DKIM ADSP record states that all e-mail should be signed (ALL).
 * the sending domain used in the "From"-header (a.k.a.
 RFC5322.From, Header From, Message From) does not exist.